-Cameron University’s Upsilon Xi Chapter of Kappa Delta Pi, the international honor society in education, welcomes 32 new members.
-An induction ceremony for 26 students took place on the Cameron campus last week.
-An additional six students who are pursuing degrees through Cameron’s elementary education program at Rogers State University in Claremore will be inducted on May 1.
+Cameron University’s Upsilon Xi Chapter of Kappa Delta Pi, the international honor society in education, welcomes 24 new members.
+An induction ceremony for 16 students recently took place on the Cameron campus.
+An additional eight students who are pursuing degrees through Cameron’s elementary education program at Rogers State University in Claremore took place on April 11.

 Selection as a member of Kappa Delta Pi requires high academic achievement, a commitment to education as a career, and a professional attitude that assures steady growth in the profession.
 Only those who have exhibited the ideals of scholarship, integrity in service, and commitment to excellence in teaching and its allied professions are granted membership.

 CU students inducted into Kappa Delta Pi, listed by hometown, are:

 Cache: Angie Crow

 Claremore: Jordan Lahmeyer, Ashton Palmer, Eric Paul, Savannah Rains, Autumn Ritter, Katie Smith, Shelsea Staton

 Elgin: Judith Bridges, Kimberly McIsaac

 Lawton/Fort Sill: Carmela Almeida, Stephanie Cooper, Jeffery Elbert, Chad Erickson, Kyra Ann Franklin, James Scholz, Francis Wills

 Walters: Chelsey Fodder

 For more information about education programs at Cameron University, contact the Department of Education at 580-581-2320.